milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 *His grandpa gets flustered and looks towards his wife for help, not meaning to make him cry.*

-Grandma: "Your grandfather was just worried about you dear.
+Grandma: "Your grandfather was just worried about you, dear.
 You nearly gave us a heart attack after all."

 Grandma: "Thank goodness this young lady was here to save you in time.
 What do we say to her?"

 Haruto: "Sniff. . ."

-Haruto: "Th-thank you for saving me miss. . ."
+Haruto: "Th-thank you for saving me, miss. . ."

 CH2_Emi: "It's no problem.
 Make sure to listen to your grandparents and walk carefully next time, alright?"